BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 Player 3 bids with bonus, others pass and then counter:
 - Player 1: "pass"
 - Player 2: "pass"
-- Player 3: "three grand pointe"
+- Player 3: "three, pagat ultimo"
-- Player 1: "contra on the three and the grand pointe"
+- Player 1: "contra on the three and the pagat ultimo"
 - Player 2: "pass"
 - Player 3: "pass"
 - END (Player 3 playes for double stakes on both items.)